 Methods

-The research started by interviewing Grant Haas in Boston University's sustainability program, who stated that most of the composting is done through the dining halls.
-They also provide two food waste drop off bins on the Fenway campus.
+In an interview Grant Haas of Boston University's sustainability program stated that most of the composting is done through the dining halls.
+BU also provides two food waste drop off bins on the Fenway campus.
 They also started the Race to Zero Waste campaign to promote composting and recycling.

-Then the research expanded to look at composting initiatives in the City of Boston.
-They offer Project Oscar, which is a program that provides community food waste bins for Boston Residents.
+hThe City of Boston offers Project Oscar, which is a program that provides community food waste bins for Boston residents.
 These bins are picked up by compost haulers, including Black Earth Compost, and are mainly composted.
 They also offer free curbside pickup for Boston residents in buildings with 6 units or fewer, which is sent to anaerobic digestion.
-Madeline Montgomery and Camila Elvis were interviewed to gather more information.
-Montgomery stated that "the program has been going since 2014... a lot of the locations early on were chosen because they're trying to find neighborhoods where there wasn't really composting infrastructure or neighborhoods where they thought that it could be a good reception to it."
-I analyzed the locations and accessibility of Project Oscar bins, especially in more densely populated areas, and found that some neighborhoods don’t have convenient access at all.
+Madeline Montgomery of the program explained that "the program has been going since 2014... a lot of the locations early on were chosen because they're trying to find neighborhoods where there wasn't really composting infrastructure or neighborhoods where they thought that it could be a good reception to it."
+Close analysis of the locations and accessibility of Project Oscar bins, especially in more densely populated areas, revealed that some neighborhoods don’t have convenient access at all.

 After these interviews, I expanded my research to Massachusetts as a whole to compare Boston to the rest of the state and better understand broader waste management challenges.
 I also conducted interviews with several composting organizations in New England, including Black Earth Compost, Bootstrap Compost, and CERO.
 Black Earth Compost is a private company that provides curbside pickup services, where people can subscribe to have their food waste collected and composted.
 They currently have 45,000 residents who signed up for compost pick-up.
 Black Earth also has four composting facilities in New England.
-Justin Sandler from Black Earth stated that "this is what we need to build throughout New England … lessens the trucking in, and it lowers the compost delivery distance out, keeping the nutrients—it’s all about local nutrient sites.”
+Justin Sandler from Black Earth stated that "this is what we need to build throughout New England … lessens the trucking in (of food waste, and it lowers the compost delivery distance out, keeping the nutrients—it’s all about local nutrient sites.”